hungrybluedev/klonol/README.md

    to your appropriate account.
 4. Generate an [_personal access token_](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
-   with the minimum scope of `repo` (to allow viewing private repositories) and set an expiration of 7 days.
+   with the minimum scope of `repo` (to allow viewing private repositories) and set an expiration of 7 days or the lowest possible.
 Regenerate this key when it expires.

 ## Installation